 - Success criterion 2.4.4: Link Purpose (In Context).
 On one of our web pages, a link did not have enough description of what the link does.
 Also, the material surrounding the link might not provide context clues for the purpose of the link.

 The more we consider the experience of disabled users on our site, the more we improve.
 Are they reading the content?
 Do they need to hear it?
-What more can we do to reach everyone?
+Moreover, what else can we do to reach everyone?

 We will be correcting the two issues found in our audit, and will continue to perform complete audits annually.
 You can view our Accessibility Statement with WCAG Reports on our Legal Term page.